TTK4145-students-2020/ElevatorProject/README.md

 run fsm.py file after compiling with the command below.

-commando to compile drivers to use python fsm and order module: gcc --std=gnu11 -shared -fPIC timer.c driver/elevator_hardware.c -o driver.so /usr/local/lib/libcomedi.so
+commando to compile drivers to use python fsm and order module, must be run in the folder "petter": gcc --std=gnu11 -shared -fPIC timer.c driver/elevator_hardware.c -o driver.so /usr/local/lib/libcomedi.so

 if its not working, try: